Calendar integration

 Basics

-• Initial setup: When you sign up for a trial or upgrade to Tana Core, you will have the opportunity to connect your Google Calendar with Tana.
-It can be a different account than the one you use to log in to Tana.
+• Initial setup: When you sign up for a trial or upgrade to a Tana paid subscription, you will have the opportunity to connect your Google Calendar with Tana.
+The Google account used for calendar sync can be a different account than the one you use to log in to Tana.

 • See events on daily notes page: By default we create a Related content section on your daily notes page where you will see all the synced events for the day.
-Click on events to zoom into them and take notes (or send your meeting agent, see below)
+Click on events to zoom into them and take notes.

-• Your calendar data gets enriched with each meeting: When we sync your contacts to Tana, they all get tagged with #person.
-With every meeting you have with them attending, the Meeting agent can help you remember things they said about themselves by adding these facts under Background info.
+• Build a CRM by having meetings: When we sync your contacts to Tana, they all get tagged with #person.
 As you have more meetings, your CRM is basically making itself.

 Detail

-The Meeting agent and Calendar integration are two intertwined features that are meant to work together.
+The Calendar integration and live meeting transcription are two intertwined features that are meant to work together.

 The calendar integration is not just a convenient way to see your events on the day node.
 It is an opportunity for AI to help build out your knowledge graph: